kelloggm/no-literal-checker/README.md

 void foo(@MaybeDerivedFromConstant int x) { }
 ```

+### You must annotate libraries

-The default is different in unchecked code (that is, code for which
+For unchecked code (that is, code for which
-only the bytecode is available, such as code from a `.jar` file).
-The following
+only the bytecode is available, such as code from a `.jar` file), the following
 optimistic defaulting rules are applied:
 * the return type of any function defined in a library is `@NonConstant` if the function takes no parameters, or all of its parameters are non-constant
 * the types of a library function's formal parameters are always `@MaybeDerivedFromConstant`